“I used to play an instrument when I was younger, but I quit. I really wish I would have stuck with it.”

 Don’t let your age and past experience discourage you; it’s not too late to learn how to play a musical instrument!

 Congratulations on saying yes to bringing music into your life!
 This means you have already taken that difficult first step.
-Yes, there will be moments of hesitation and doubt – which is why many fall into the easy trap of just saying no and then looking to justify never trying in the first place.
-Undertaking this new endeavor is a source of excitement and the fact that you are doing something to better yourself and fulfill a personal goal will provide you with a constant source of motivation.
+Yes, there will be moments of hesitation and doubt.
+This is why many fall into the easy trap of just saying no and then looking to justify never trying in the first place.
+Undertaking this new endeavor is a source of excitement.
+The fact that you are doing something to better yourself and fulfill a personal goal will provide you with a constant source of motivation

 AMS is here to take all of the guesswork out of buying an instrument, and we have exactly what you need to get started playing acoustic or electric guitar, bass, drums, or piano.
 We have an inventory of hundreds of educator and technician approved instruments from the best brands in music with all of the accessories you need for day-to-day use, maintenance and protection.
 You’re Pre-Approved for our exclusive 0% Interest, 3-payment plan, so you can start learning on your budget and your schedule.

 Having a teacher is incredibly important for the beginning student.
-They can make sure you are using the proper technique, eliminate potential bad habits, and help you develop a focused practice routine through well-defined curriculum.
-There are a number or great independent music studios near you that have teachers who cover every family of instrument out there.
-Contact the studio and schedule a time to meet the owner/manager, the teachers, take a tour, and go over their lesson policies.
+They can make sure you are using the proper technique, eliminate potentially bad habits, and help you develop a focused practice routine through a well-defined curriculum.
+There are a number of great independent music studios near you that have teachers who cover every family of the instrument out there.
+Contact the studio and schedule a time to meet the owner/manager.
+Then take a tour, and go over their lesson policies.
 Research their areas of expertise and credentials.
 Check with the studio to see if you can take a trial lesson with a particular teacher to see if everything is a good fit.
-Many studios hold student recitals and help provide outside performance opportunities while their teachers have great connections to the musical scene in the area.
+Many studios hold student recitals and help provide outside performance opportunities.
+All the while their teachers have great connections to the musical scene in the area.

 Difficult music, complicated techniques, and confusing new concepts can cause frustration.
-The truth is that all musicians get frustrated at times, but you can’t let it linger and overwhelm you with negativity.
+The truth is that all musicians get frustrated at times.
+But you can’t let it linger and overwhelm you with negativity.
 The reality is, whenever we start something new we’re not going to be very good early on, and well. . . most adults don’t take very well to being bad at anything.
 We have developed a level of skill through experience and study when it comes to the activities in our day-to-day lives.
 So how can we overcome our frustrations?
 Think young.
-Part of why young children learn so effectively is that they realize that they are working with an expert and will follow them without letting their insecurities distract them from attaining knowledge from the lesson.
-So think like you’re young, engage your teacher (as an adult, it’s so much easier to communicate your concerns with a teacher!), commit to your regular practice, and you’ll be well on your way to overcoming the adversity that is the cause of your frustration.
+Part of why young children learn so effectively is that they realize that they are working with an expert.
+They will follow them without letting their insecurities distract them from attaining knowledge from the lesson.
+So think like you’re young, engage your teacher, and commit to your regular practice.
+Then you’ll be well on your way to overcoming the adversity that is the cause of your frustration.

 I want you to always remember that learning to play an instrument is the beginning of a lifelong journey.
-Remember, you’re here because this is something you have always wanted to do, not because you’re being forced by an outside presence.
-Keep looking forward, stay committed, don’t be overcritical of yourself, and know that you’re making positive steps each and every time you pick up your instrument.
+Remember, you’re here because this is something you have always wanted to do.
+Not because you’re being forced by an outside presence.
+Keep looking forward, stay committed, don’t be overcritical of yourself.
+Know that you’re making positive steps each and every time you pick up your instrument.